4 Hours / 4 CEs

 • Intended Audience

-This training is designed for mental health and allied professionals who conduct evaluations of competence to stand trial in adults.
-It is particularly relevant for those specializing in forensic psychology, psychiatry, clinical psychology, or social work, and provides expertise in assessing legal competence, applying both standardized and informal assessment methods, and navigating ethical considerations.
+This training is intended for mental health and allied professionals who conduct evaluations of competence to stand trial in adults.
+It is particularly relevant for those specializing in forensic psychology, psychiatry, clinical psychology, or social work, and is designed to enhance expertise in assessing legal competence, applying both standardized and informal assessment methods, and addressing ethical considerations.

-• Other allied mental health professionals involved in legal competence evaluations
+• Other allied professionals involved in legal competence evaluations

 • Experience Level

-This training is designed for licensed and pre-licensed mental health professionals with varying levels of experience in forensic assessment, specifically the evaluation of competence to stand trial in adults.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with forensic evaluation of competence to stand trial.

 • Practice Setting